jin-zhe/jin-zhe.github.io/_posts/2018-02-28-installing-caffe-with-cuda-on-anaconda.md

 The solution to overcome this is to write a script to save our environment variables within our environemnt so that they get loaded automatically every time we activate our environment and get unset automatically when we deactivate our environment.
-I shall highlight the [guide](https://conda.io/docs/user-guide/tasks/manage-environments.html#macos-and-linux) stated in the official Anaconda documentation.
+The following steps are an adaptation of this [guide](https://conda.io/docs/user-guide/tasks/manage-environments.html#macos-and-linux) stated in the official Anaconda documentation.